Universal wave function

-The universal wavefunction or the wavefunction of the universe is the wavefunction or quantum state of the entire universe.
+The universal wave function or the wave function of the universe is the wavefunction or quantum state of the entire universe.
 It is regarded as the basic physical entity in the many-worlds interpretation of quantum mechanics, and finds applications in quantum cosmology.
 It evolves deterministically according to a wave equation.

-The concept of universal wavefunction was introduced by Hugh Everett in his 1956 PhD thesis draft The Theory of the Universal Wave Function.
-It later received investigation from James Hartle and Stephen Hawking who derived the Hartle–Hawking solution to the Wheeler–DeWitt equation to explain the initial conditions of the Big Bang cosmology.
+The concept of universal wave function was introduced by Hugh Everett III in his 1956 PhD thesis draft The Theory of the Universal Wave Function.
+It later received investigation from James Hartle and Stephen Hawking, who derived the Hartle–Hawking solution to the Wheeler–DeWitt equation to explain the initial conditions of the Big Bang cosmology.

 Role of observers

 Hugh Everett's universal wavefunction supports the idea that observed and observer are all mixed together:

 If we try to limit the applicability so as to exclude the measuring apparatus, or in general systems of macroscopic size, we are faced with the difficulty of sharply defining the region of validity.
 For what n might a group of n particles be construed as forming a measuring device so that the quantum description fails?
 And to draw the line at human or animal observers, i.e., to assume that all mechanical apparata obey the usual laws, but that they are not valid for living observers, does violence to the so-called principle of psycho-physical parallelism.

 Eugene Wigner and John Archibald Wheeler take issue with this stance.
 Wigner wrote:

 The state vector of my mind, even if it were completely known, would not give its impressions.
 A translation from state vector to impressions would be necessary; without such a translation the state vector would be meaningless.